Alaka-K/Bank_Tech_Test/README.md

 -[ ]
 > As a client
 > So that I can see a record of my transactions
-> I would like to to be to print and account statment
+> I would like to print my account statment
 ```

 | Class       | Attributes   |Methods        |